 – Job Aids

 - Can be system-wide or facility-wide, must have independence and authority, can report to Board or Ownership, and must be responsible for maintaining and coordinating compliance plan

 - Open door policy, hotlines, blind email communication, complaint boxes, non-retaliatory policy, and culture of compliance

 - Training & Education

-- Create buy-in by engaging all staff, substance over form (be creative and interactive), have a training schedule (on hire, whenever there is a change and periodically thereafter), make training specific to role or department, obtain feedback from staff, and document training.
+- Create buy-in by engaging all staff, substance over form (be creative and interactive), have a training schedule (on hire, whenever there is a change, and periodically after that), make training specific to role or department, obtain feedback from staff, and document their training.